nMckenryan/five-things/README.md

 ## Five Things, a bulletpoint review site.

-> A Fine way to review the things you like (or don't) without writing a big fancy essay.
-Movies, Games, Books, Combo Meals at your local fast food restaurant, Ex-girlfriends, webcam monitors, beans, accountants in ulladulla.
+> A Simple way to review the things you like without writing a big fancy essay.
+> Movies, Games, Wine, Books, Combo Meals at your local fast food restaurant, Ex-girlfriends, Webcam monitors, Beans, Accountants in ulladulla.

 This was built with the T3 Stack project bootstrapped with create-t3-app with: